scummvm/scummvm/doc/docportal/consoles/nintendo_switch.rst

 ****************

 - A homebrew-enabled Nintendo Switch console.
 How to enable homebrew is outside the scope of this documentation.
-- At least one ScummVM supported game.
-See the `compatibility page <https://www.scummvm.org/compatibility/>`_ on our website for a list of compatible games.

 Download and install ScummVM
 *******************************

-The Nintendo Switch package is available for download on our website's `Downloads page <https://www.scummvm.org/downloads>`_.
+The Nintendo Switch package is available for download on the ScummVM `Downloads page <https://www.scummvm.org/downloads>`_.

-Download the ``.zip`` archive to a computer, and extract the files.
+Download the zip file to a computer, and extract the files.

 Copy the extracted ``scummvm`` folder to your Nintendo Switch microSD card, into the ``/switch/`` folder.